hucancode/hucancode/src/posts/draw-taiji-with-glsl.md

 3 bars in the triagram represent 3 bits of it.
 For example, Triagram #6 is 110 in binary and has ☱ as its figure.
-The triagram has 2 connected bar and 1 disconnected bar.
+The triagram has 2 connected bars and 1 disconnected bar.
 In general, the following function `stem(x,uv)` will draw triagram `x`

 ```glsl